leobudima/elogii-blog/content/driver-tracking.md

 That’s why the question many ask is:

-### How can I track my drivers?
+## How can I track my drivers?

 There are two main solutions that can help you can track your drivers:

 * Telematics systems
 * Tracking software

-#### Telematics Systems
+### Telematics Systems

-**Telematics** solutions are systems that use GPS technology and onboard diagnostics (OBD) to track vehicles.
+**Telematics technologies** are systems that use GPS and onboard diagnostics (OBD) to track vehicles.
 Known as GPS vehicle tracking, telematics systems record information and send data via cellular networks.
-The onboard telematics device is commonly referred to as _a black box_.
+The onboard telematics device is commonly referred to as a black box.

 The telematics device has several key components, such as a GPS receiver, accelerometer, and interface.
 This enables you to track vehicle location, speed, and engine performance.

-The biggest problem with telematics is its cost.
+The biggest problem with [fleet telematics](https://elogii.com/blog/fleet-telematics/) is its cost.

 For telematics to work, you need to retrofit each vehicle with a telematics device.
 Which requires a decent amount of capital.

-Historically, another problem was that telematics were a closed system.
+Another problem was that telematics were a closed system.
 Modern solutions have, however, moved to an open platform.

 So if you already have an open telematics platform, you can now connect it to other hardware, software, and mobile apps that you use.

-#### Tracking Software
+### Tracking Software

-**Tracking software** is an umbrella term that describes digital solutions used for tracking vehicle, fleet, or driver locations.
-Tracker software uses _geocoding technology_ and GPS to receive and access text-based data.
+**Tracking software** is an umbrella term that describes digital tools used for tracking vehicle, fleet, or driver locations.
+Tracker software uses [geocoding technology](https://en.wikipedia.org/wiki/Address_geocoding) and GPS to receive and access text-based data.
 It can then convey the data to map coordinates visible through its interface in real-time.

 Unlike telematics systems, tracking software doesn’t require a specific device to work.
 Instead, it can connect to a number of devices such as GPS devices or smartphones.
 But also telematics devices.

 This is what makes it an underlying system for more complex tracking applications like fleet management software.
-Or a module in software suites like [**delivery management software**](https://elogii.com/blog/what-is-delivery-management-software/).
+Or a module in software suites like routing or [delivery management software](https://elogii.com/blog/what-is-delivery-management-software/).

-Today, we’ll keep our focus on driver tracking software.

-## Driver Tracking Software

-If you want to track drivers across the last mile of delivery, you need to use one robust tool:

-Driver tracking software.

-When you do, you’ll always know where your drivers are and what they’re doing.

-The question is:

-How does this software give you this level of visibility?

-It’s time to find out:

 ### What Is Driver Tracking Software?